CCBR/CARLISLE/docs/user-guide/preparing-files.md

 1. regions: "list of regions to be included; IE chr1 chr2 chr3"
 2. macs2_g: "macs2 genome shorthand; IE mm IE hs"

-## 2.2 Preparing Manifests
+## Preparing Manifests

-There are two manifests, one which required for all pipeliens and one that is only required if running a differential analysis.
+There are two manifests, one which required for all pipelines and one that is only required if running a differential analysis.
 These files describe information on the samples and desired contrasts.
 The paths of these files are defined in the snakemake_config.yaml file.
 These files are:

 - samplemanifest
 - contrasts

-### 2.2.1 Samples Manifest (REQUIRED)
+### Samples Manifest (REQUIRED)

 This manifest will include information to sample level information.
 It includes the following column headers: